cfw-guide/dsi.cfw.guide/_pages/en_US/dumping-nand.md

   - /dump-nand
 ---

-In this step, we'll be making a NAND backup.
-This is a 1:1 copy of your Nintendo DSi's internal storage, which we can use later on to set up hiyaCFW and NO$GBA.
+This page is for making a NAND backup, which is a copy of the data on the Nintendo DSi's internal storage.
+It can be used to set up hiyaCFW and NO$GBA.

-We highly recommend that you do this.
-A NAND backup can be used as a restore point in the future, in case your Nintendo DSi stops working.
+It is highly recommended that you do this.
+A NAND backup can be used as a restore point in the future, in case of a brick.
 {: .notice--primary}

 ## Section I - SD card setup